Bachelor of Science in Kinesiology

 Montreat College’s Bachelor of Science in Kinesiology is designed for students with a desire to study human movement as a background for helping others develop motor skills, physically active lifestyles and fitness.
 Students will form a theological foundation of the perspective of the human body, incorporating the understanding that our bodies were intentionally designed for interacting in various ways in the world around us.

-Kinesiology Degree Highlights
+Online Kinesiology Degree Program Highlights

 - Explore how fitness trainers, physical education educator, and therapists use exercise as a form of medicine.